 Talk Like a Pirate Day is a random holiday where everyone is encouraged to talk like a pirate!
 It is now celebrated around the world and people even raise money for charities and some retail locations provide fun discounts and freebies!

 International Talk Like a Pirate Day all started with two dudes.
 They are very clear that they are “guys” and “not men, with responsibility and suits and power ties.”

-And so, randomly (and a little perplexingly), International Talk Like A Pirate Day was born.
-(Yay for us!)
+And so, randomly (and a little perplexingly), National Talk Like A Pirate Day was born.

-The possibilities for pirate-themed fun are endless, but we’ve given you some ideas below so that maybe you can throw your own pirate party along with your studies!
-(And heck, why limit it to one day?
-There are enough ideas here to make it Pirate Week!)
+The possibilities for pirate-themed fun and pirate activities to celebrate this holiday are endless, but we’ve given you some ideas below so that maybe you can throw your own pirate party along with your studies!

 There are a lot of cool things you can do with pirates during your lessons like: